A dome over Lake Washington? Boeing building spacecraft? Here’s what Seattle Times writers in 1970 predicted for 2020

 Technology

-The 1970 issue predicted “teletype-like machines in every living room, spitting out news as it happens,” as well as special light bulbs “made to put out all the ingredients of sunshine.”

-Science editor Hill Williams also described a virtual-reality device called the Escape Hatch that would be “like the old TV, only it’s all in the walls.”
+In the 1970 issue, science editor Hill Williams described a virtual-reality device called the Escape Hatch that would be “like the old TV, only it’s all in the walls.”

 “With the (Escape Hatch), you’re THERE, part of the scene — the picture, the sound, the whole bit,” he wrote.
 “Last night my wife and I had dinner on the beach at Waikiki.
 Sunday afternoon we walked on one of the beaches in this state.”